TimonFercho/ann-distributed-key-value-store/benchmarks/bulk-insertion/bench-bulk-insertion-results.md

                                               0 ns          0 ns          0 ns
 ```

-# Results
+## Results

 - The execution time of the bulk insertion is linear with the number of entries to be inserted.
 - Similarly, while benchmarking, we use memory mapped files to avoid running out of memory.
 - While clustering the SIFT1B dataset, we need build the index in batches and merge them as memory mapped inverted lists since the uncompressed index is stored in memory.
 - Inserting the SIFT1B dataset into the index takes around 1700 minutes (28 hours) on the cluster.
-The is equals a rate of 1.5 million entries per minute.
+The is equals a rate of around 600k entries per minute.
 - Compared to loading the input files in-memory, mapping the files to memory increases the execution time by about 33%.